FEDERAL CORRUPT PRACTICES ACT (FCPA)

 Where is Transparency International based?

 Transparency International e.V.
-(TI) is an international non-governmental organization which is based in Berlin, Germany, and was founded in 1993.
-Its nonprofit purpose is to take action to combat global corruption and prevent criminal activities arising from corruption.
+(TI) is an international non-governmental organization based in Berlin, Germany, and founded in 1993.
+Its nonprofit purpose is to combat global corruption and prevent criminal activities arising from it.

 What is meant by grease money?

-(chiefly US, idiomatic, business, law, ethics) A bribe or extorted money, usually relatively small in amount, provided to a low-level government official or business person, in order to expedite a business decision, shipment, or other transaction, especially in a country where such payments are not unusual.
+(chiefly US, idiomatic, business, law, ethics) A bribe or extorted money, usually relatively small in amount, is provided to a low-level government official or business person in order to expedite a business decision, shipment, or other transaction, especially in a country where such payments are not unusual.